robbis95/nitro-react-flashUI/README.md

 yarn build:prod
 ```

--   A `build` folder will be generated, these are the files that must be uploaded to your webserver
+-   A `dist` folder will be generated, these are the files that must be uploaded to your webserver
 -   Consult your CMS documentation for compatibility with Nitro and how to add the production files